ARMmbed/time_series_database_doc/amazon.md

 ## Authorize access to your database

+### Create a security group to allow access to RDS from your Desktop

 Authorize access to RDS from your computer using security groups [you can choose to read here for more information](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithSecurityGroups.html).

 1. Find your own IP address [google link](https://www.google.com/search?q=my+ip+address).